praneybehl/kite-desktop/CONTRIBUTING.md

-# Contributing to Kite
+# Contributing to Kitematic

-Thank you so much for contributing and supporting the Kite project!
+Thank you so much for contributing and supporting the Kitematic project!

 Before you file a bug or pull request, please take a comment to read the following guidelines for more details on how to file a bug report or submit a